 The Qi charging standard has come a long way since it was first specified.
-What started as a very slow and very wasteful technology to recharge low-power devices (like the battery in your phone) has expanded to include things that need more power like a laptop and the Wireless Power Consortium has even demonstrated the tech powering kitchen appliances at 1kW.
+What started as a very slow and very wasteful technology to recharge low-power devices (like the battery in your phone) has expanded to include things that need more power like a laptop.
+The Wireless Power Consortium has even demonstrated the tech powering kitchen appliances at 1kW.
 But for most of us, the biggest advance has been the introduction of wireless fast charging.

-The folks at the WPC have kept expanding and developing the standard and besides additions like a medium-power mode that can provide up to 120 watts, they have been working on three specific ways to make it better: a longer range (it's up to 40mm now), higher output done safely, and less wasted power in the form of heat.
+The folks at the WPC have continued to expand and develop the standard.
+Besides additions like a medium-power mode that can provide up to 120 watts, they have been working on three specific ways to make it better: a longer range (it's up to 40mm now), higher output that's still done safely, and less wasted power in the form of heat.

-In June of 2015, the WPC released the latest version of the standard and increased the power transfer to 15 watts without any increase in the amount of wasted electricity as heat.
-That means the power created by the receiver coil (the one inside your phone) has increased by 300% and charging is faster, without either coil getting any hotter.
+BPP (Basic Power Profile) and EPP (Extended Power Profile) are the charging specifications included in the current Qi wireless charging certification.
+They increase the power transfer to 15 watts without any extra electricity wasted as heat.
+That means the power created by the receiver coil (the one inside your phone) improved by 300%, speeding up the recharge without either coil getting any hotter.

-Using a charger and a phone with the "Fast Charge" label you can charge a typical phone (for example, the Galaxy Note 5 and Samsung's Wireless Fast Charger) to about 50% in 30 minutes, or charge fully in 90 minutes.
+Using a charger and a phone with the "Fast Charge" label you can charge a typical phone to about 50% in 30 minutes, or charge fully in 90 minutes.
 While not as fast as a wired quick charge solution, this is a lot faster than it used to be.

-Like every quick charging specification the tech has to monitor the transfer rate, the temperature, and the amount of charge the battery has.
-From a "cold" state, it takes about a fair amount of time for things to reach the point where they need to be scaled back.
+Whether you're wirelessly charging fast or slow, the tech inside has to monitor the transfer rate, the temperature, and the amount of charge the battery has.
+From a "cold" state, it takes a fair amount of time for things to reach a temperature or charge state where they need to be scaled back, but it will make it there eventually.
 Reducing the amount of electricity provided (the base modifies the frequency and wavelength of the magnetic field created by its coil) is done to protect the battery and electronics inside your phone from getting too hot.
-At this point, the power (watts are a measure of power) generated is dropped until the battery is full, at which point it shuts down.
-Your phone monitors itself and sends a signal to the base to indicate that things need to change.
+At this point, the power generated is dropped until the battery is full, then it shuts down.
+Your phone monitors itself and sends the signals to the base that indicate when things need to change.

 A lot of engineer speech is involved here, because of the subject matter.
 Essentially, your phone and your charger carry on a little electronic conversation.